-Once your SMSF has been wound up, transferring your benefits to QSuper is easy.
+Once your SMSF has been wound up, transferring your benefits to a QSuper account is easy.

-No matter how involved you want to be in investing your super, we aim to provide strong, long-term performance and investment options that are tailored to your needs.
+No matter how involved you want to be when investing your super, we focus on delivering strong long-term returns and investment options that are tailored to your needs.

 If you still want to take control over your investments, our Self Invest option lets you decide how you invest your super without having to worry about the administration, compliance and reporting obligations you would usually take care of yourself with an SMSF.

 If you’ve retired, our award-winning Retirement Income account can turn your retirement savings into a regular income.
-Enjoy life after work while taking advantage of tax-free investment returns and withdrawals after age 60.
-As your money stays invested, your savings could continue to grow.
+Enjoy life after work, with tax-free investment returns and withdrawals after age 60.

-Find out why thousands of Australians have partnered with QSuper in retirement.
+Find out why thousands of Australians have partnered with us in retirement.

-Contact us for more information about rolling over your SMSF to QSuper.
+Contact us for more information about rolling over your SMSF to us.